onc-healthit/lantern-back-end/endpointmanager/README.md

 ...
 ```

+### Adding a New Endpoint List

 To add a new endpoint list, add an entry to the EndpointResourcesList.json file located in the resources/prod_resources directory with the endpoint name, the name the endpoint source file will be saved as, and the endpoint URL.
-If the format does not match any of those listed above, add a new parser.
+If the format does not match any of those listed above in the expected endpoint formats, add a new parser.